-When asked about the most significant benefits of having a smart home, most people will quickly answer that it’s their home theater they love the most.
+When asked about the most significant benefits of having a smart home, most people will quickly answer that it’s the home theater they love the most.
 As time goes on, they grow to really appreciate their smart home theater more than anything else.

 When you have a lovely home theatre, you can bring the big screen movie to your own house.
-You can watch and stream all of your favorite movies and experience them in a complete cinema setting – without dealing with crowds or experience snacks.
+You can watch and stream all of your favorite movies and experience them in a complete cinema setting – without dealing with crowds or experiencing snacks.

 And let’s not forget games.
-If you are a serious gamer, then you have a serious way of experiencing the gaming environment.
+If you are a serious gamer, then you have a severe way of experiencing the gaming environment.
 The big screen and surround sounds, along with your interaction, will take your gamer into a new world.

 If you want to enjoy the home theater in your smart home, then there are certain things that you must have.
-And like with everything else, you will always get what you pay for.
+And, like with everything else, you will always get what you pay for.

 More mullah means more fun and enjoyment in the future – it’s your call in the end.
-But I have listed them in the order of importance.
+But I have listed them in order of importance.